 PANEL 1: How do commercial determinants drive chronic diseases?

-Commercial determinants of health can be defined as “strategies and approaches used by the private sector to promote products and choices that are detrimental to health” (Ilona Kickbusch, 2016, The Lancet).
+Commercial determinants of health can be defined as “strategies and approaches used by the private sector to promote products and choices that are detrimental to health” (Ilona Kickbusch et al., 2016, The Lancet).
 Are chronic diseases essentially a profit-driven epidemic?
 This panel takes a closer look at ‘health-harmful’ commercial strategies, their similarities across industries and how they are pushing health systems towards a tipping point.

 11.30 – 13.00